khansaad1275/Termux-YTD/README.md

 <br>

 ### Installation & Usage:
-Read This post for installation and usageg, I have explained evrything using screenshots.
+Read This post for installation and usage, I have explained everything using screenshots.

 https://www.learntermux.tech/2020/04/Termux-Youtube-Video-Downloader.html